 Several large companies in the San Francisco Bay Area have announced headquarters relocations in recent years, including Tesla Motors Inc. ("Tesla"), one of the top twenty secured taxpayers in the Three BART Counties.
 On December 1, 2021, Tesla relocated its corporate headquarters from Palo Alto, Santa Clara County, California to Austin, Texas.
-Although Tesla relocated its corporate headquarters, it continues to operate facilities in the San Francisco Bay Area, and its quarterly disclosure for the fourth quarter of Fiscal Year 2021 indicates that it aims to maximize manufacturing output from its factory located in Fremont, Alameda County, California.
+Although Tesla relocated its corporate headquarters, it continues to operate facilities in the San Francisco Bay Area and aims to maximize manufacturing output from its factory located in Fremont, Alameda County, California.
 The District cannot predict the impact of Tesla's corporate headquarters relocation on the assessed valuation of its other property located within the Three BART Counties.
 See "INVESTMENT CONSIDERATIONS - Reassessments and Appeals of Assessed Values" below.